South Hobart - Fern Tree

 Educational achievement in South Hobart - Fern Tree places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational participation is high, with 34.0% of residents currently enrolled in formal education.
+Educational participation is notably high in the area, with 34.0% of residents currently enrolled in formal education.
 This includes 11.1% in tertiary education, 9.9% in primary education, and 7.5% pursuing secondary education.

 Frequently Asked Questions - Education